 - Educating members and constituents on key issues.

-- Working with other organizations and individuals in supporting or opposing ideas of mutual interest.
+- Working with other organizations and individuals in supporting or opposing issues of mutual interest.

 - Monitoring legislation that impacts historic resources.

 Would you like to request intervention or assistance for PT?

 As the advocate for preserving the historic resources of Texas, Preservation Texas (PT) will support other like-minded organizations and, in some cases, individuals who are in the midst of an advocacy or preservation challenge.
 As a statewide organization, PT can more effectively intervene if the challenge meets certain criteria that align with PT’s mission.